-Any document sent throughout the admissions process may be reviewed by relevant institutions, including the institution issuing the documentation and/or by an established foreign evaluation service that can establish degree comparability.
-Approved credential evaluation services are World Education Services (WES www.wes.org) and American Association of Collegiate Registrars and Admissions Officers (AACRAO www.aacrao.org).
+Any document submitted in any part of the admissions process may be reviewed by relevant institutions, including the institution issuing the documentation and/or by an established foreign evaluation service that can establish degree comparability.
+Approved credential evaluation services are current members of the National Association of Credit Evaluation Services, such as WES, IERF or FACS.
 The University may also accept evaluations from other credible sources, and students are welcome to check with the Office of Admissions at admissions@uopeople.edu for further information.